Ohidurr/Pursuit-Core-Web-Express-Group-Project/README.md

 # Pursuit-Core-Web-Express-Group-Project

-With your group, build an app that has the basic functionality of a social media website.
+With your group, build an app that has the basic functionality of a social media website!

 ## Groupwork